kubre/WonderLearning/README.md

     -   (DONE) Add bank name after cheque number
     -   (DISCARDED) Invoice No will contain the school code

--   (DONE) **Fees Receipt Generation**: Misc receipts generation for events and stuff like that, Make sure to make on Behalf on section readonly in student receipts, Also add it to the menu.
+-   (10/apr 02:41pm) **Fees Receipt Generation**: Misc receipts generation for events and stuff like that, Make sure to make on Behalf on section readonly in student receipts, Also add it to the menu.

     -   (DONE) Menu option (Keep get param empty)
     -   (DONE) Change the ReceiptEditLayout
     -   (DONE) Add New ReceiptScreen with Old ReceiptListLayout displaying all receipts not showing school fees
     -   (DONE) Add ability to print those receipts

--   **Invoice Print**
+-   (10/apr 05:13pm) **Invoice Print**

-    -   Check the invoice format for epms for invoice print
+    -   Make InvoicePrintScreen
+    -   Copy and Modify the receipt layout

 -   **User Management for Schools**
 -   **Make layout more colorful**